-Or, if you are determined to take a faster track, there are premium keyword research tools available for pro bloggers.
+Or, if you are determined to take a faster track, premium keyword research tools are available for pro bloggers.

 A key point to understand is that one blog post can earn many keywords from search engines.

-It is not unusual for one post to be indexed with 200 or more keywords.
-That means that people have over 200 ways to find your post.
+It is not unusual for one post to be indexed with 500 or more keywords, meaning that people have over 500 ways to find your post.

 The critical factor in writing around keywords is to understand how people search.